hkust-taco/hmloc/oopsla23-artifact-overview.md

 #### Available

-We agree to publish our artifact under a Creative Commons license.
+We agree to publish our artifact under the MIT License.
-Note that this hmloc type system will be open source.
+We will also make the implementation open source and available online on GitHub.
 We will include the link in the final version of the manuscript.

 ## Artifact Requirements